gregrickaby/example-wp-theme-with-react/README.md

 Have you ever wanted to use a traditional WordPress theme, but add dynamic user interfaces to the front-end?
 Maybe there's an NPM package that you want to use, but you're not sure how to import and bundle it?

-This repo is a proof of concept using [@wordpress/scripts](https://developer.wordpress.org/block-editor/packages/packages-scripts/) to import NPM packages and create simple React components throughout a theme.
-As of @wordpress/scripts v12, both Sass and importing NPM packages is supported.
+This repo is a proof of concept using [@wordpress/scripts](https://developer.wordpress.org/block-editor/packages/packages-scripts/) to import NPM packages and create simple React components throughout a traditional theme.

 ## Demo